isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

-The length of the path specified by the ``socket-name`` parameter is restricted by the maximum length for the UNIX socket name on your operating system, i.e. the size of the ``sun_path`` field in the ``sockaddr_un`` structure, decreased by 1.
+The length of the path specified by the ``socket-name`` parameter is restricted by the maximum length for the UNIX socket name on the administrator's operating system, i.e. the size of the ``sun_path`` field in the ``sockaddr_un`` structure, decreased by 1.
 This value varies on different operating systems between 91 and 107 characters.
 Typical